 Select any of your fields from the list (such as “price” or “color").
 You can type in the “Filter” box to quickly find a field you’re looking for.

 4. Select a Boosting Type

 Once you've selected your field, you can choose what kind of match or behavior you'd like it to boost with.
-The boosting type you select here will change what you can control on the right side of this dropdown.
+You can change whether a rule is matching a specific value ("is"), matching everything that's not a specific value ("is not"), or you can change it to a Sub-Sort ("is sorted").

-Number fields also have these boost types available:
+Number properties also have these boost types available:

 - "is more than" and "is less than" group products based on a number criteria and pushes them to the top.
 This can be useful if you want to promote all products that are above a certain price, below a certain number of days old, or have a performance number above a certain point.